flatironinstitute/walnuts/README.md

 ## Using walnutpie in a C++ project

-This library is header-only and only requires [Eigen](https://gitlab.com/libeigen/eigen) (also header-only) to use.
+The `walnutpie` library is header-only and only requires [Eigen](https://gitlab.com/libeigen/eigen) (also header-only) to use.

 If your project uses CMake, you can depend on our